Zaragoza HS History

 For the 1976-77 school year, the newspaper was again renamed and became Toro Talk.

 Mr. Gerald Ludwig became the school’s assistant principal for the 1980-81 school year.
-During the 1980’s the school’s enrollment went from a high of 250 students to 145 by the end of the decade.
-The drama department presented as least one production each year, including “West Side Story” for the 1983-84 school year.
+During the 1980s, the school’s enrollment went from a high of 250 students to 145 by the end of the decade.
+The drama department presented at least one production each year, including West Side Story for the 1983-84 school year.

 The new administrators for the 1984-85 school year were principal Dr. Royal La Plante and vice principal Robert Marble.
-The school’s football and wrestling teams were champs for Spain and the girls’ basketball team was undefeated.
+The school’s football and wrestling teams were champs for Spain, and the girls’ basketball team was undefeated.
 The school hosted a combined concert for the bands and choruses of Zaragoza, Rota, and Torrejon.
 Students participated in Model United Nations during the 1985-86 school year, and Mr. Joe Davis was the vice principal.
 Ms. Genevieve Rucker became the assistant principal for the 1987-88 school year.

 The school newspaper’s name was changed one last time to The Bull for the 1989-90 school year and the yearbook had its first color photos.
 The new administrative team was Frank Calvano, principal, and Joseph Cardone, assistant principal.
 Ms. Susan Simmons was the assistant principal for the last two years of the school.

-The sixth grade became part of the school for final school year.
+The sixth grade became part of the school for the final school year.
 The school was closed in 1992.

 Share This: